Jayden W. asks,

 Custom box inserts do one thing, they organize your games.
 They give you a place to put things.
 Good ones give you a place to put all the things, including things that come in expansions.
 This organization should lead to two positive effects.

 1) Improved storage.
 The game should become more compact, easy to transport and store better on your shelves.
-The best example of this that I own is The Broken Token insert for Battlestar Galactica.
+The best example of this that I own is an insert for Battlestar Galactica.
 This insert fits into the core game box but has dedicated space to hold not only the core game but all three expansion boxes!
 For those of us without much room to store our games, this is amazing.
 This means that my BSG collection now takes up 25% less than the space it used to take up.
 Added to that everything is neat and organized and in the original box, so it still looks good on the shelf.
 Sure I could just toss all the components in a big freezer bag and it would take up less room, but come on.
 No one wants to go through their drawer of baggies when trying to decide what game to play.

 2) Quicker set up.
 A good box insert does more than just give you a place to put all your bits.
 A good one is designed to actually enhance gameplay.
 The best inserts include things like trays to hold resources, boxes with each individual player’s components in them or even special holders to display game components so they are easier to see during play.
 What all of these things do is speed up both set up and sometimes even gameplay itself.
 There’s no sorting through components or dumping things out on the table.
 You just take the resource trays out and put them on the table.
 You just pass each player their player box.
 The Meeple Realty insert for Keyflower is a good example here.
 In addition to having a place to put everything and fitting the core game and all the expansion in one box, it has specially designed resource trays that make getting to the contents simple.
 Then there’s this pull out frame that holds the extension tiles for the Merchants Expansion up vertically so they are easily seen by everyone at the table.